 Keloid growth is also sporadic.
 You may not have any keloids form at all after a traumatic experience.
 But if you do get keloids, they’re likely to keep growing larger and redder over time.

 Keloid Removal Near Me: What Are My Options?

 Now that we know what keloids are and how they differ from hypertrophic scars, let’s explore your removal options.

 Unfortunately, there is no one-size-fits-all answer when it comes to keloid scar treatment because each case is unique.
 Your doctor will help you decide on the best keloid removal plan.

 The following are some of the most common keloid removal treatments:

-Once your keloid removal surgery is complete, Superficial Radiation Therapy with the SRT-100 is a highly effective treatment to help reduce the re-occurrence of the keloid.
+Once your keloid removal surgery is complete, Superficial Radio Therapy with the SRT-100 is a highly effective treatment to help reduce the re-occurrence of the keloid.

 It’s one of the most effective keloid treatment options available to people who want to the chance to live without keloids.